 Cats may fend for themselves well, but they don’t like being alone or ignored.
 Take time to play with your cat every day.
-She likely has a lot of pent up energy from being in the house all the time.
-This means she needs some engaging play time with you to get exercise.
-Play time can also be a great way to bond with your cat and build her trust in you.
+They likely have a lot of pent-up energy from being in the house all the time.
+This means they need some engaging play time with you to get exercise.
+Play time can also be a great way to bond with your cat and build their trust in you.

 Here are a few tricks you can teach your cat to help you get started.

 What other things do you do that you think your cat might secretly hate?
 Let us know in the comments below!